EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ## Alternative Resources
-Here are some alternative softwares used by ESS for several years that you may try:
+Here are some alternative softwares used by the ESS for several years that you may try:
 - [urlfinding](https://github.com/SNStatComp/urlfinding "Repository for the CBS URL finder"): Generic software for finding websites of enterprises using [Google Search Engine](https://www.google.com) and Machine Learning by [Statistics Netherlands](https://www.cbs.nl/en-gb).
 Remark: only a 100 Google search queries per day are free.
 - [SummaIstat](https://github.com/SummaIstat "Repositories for Web Scraping for Enterprise Characteristics"): Software tools by [Italian Statistics](https://www.istat.it/en/) for Web Scraping for Enterprise Characteristics in [Java](https://www.java.com/en/) and [Solr](https://lucene.apache.org/solr/).
 It uses the [Bing Search Engine](https://www.bing.com/) for finding websites of enterprises.